The case for exploratory social science

 The recently created New Institute in Hamburg aims to support faster and closer connections between social science and the vital changes needed in our society as we respond to climate change, ageing, inequality and a world flooded with powerful new technologies.

-Here, in this draft paper (also linked at the bottom of this page), written for the New Institute, I make the case for new ways of organising social science, both in universities and beyond, through programmes of ‘exploratory social science’ that would generate more options for addressing the big challenges that lie ahead.
+Here, in this draft paper written for the New Institute, I make the case for new ways of organising social science, both in universities and beyond, through programmes of ‘exploratory social science’ that would generate more options for addressing the big challenges that lie ahead.
 In the paper I discuss:

 · how 18th and 19th centuries social sciences often fused interpretation and prescription, including radical design;

 · how a series of trends – including quantification and abstraction – delivered big advances but also squeezed out this capacity for radical design;

 · how these same trends also encouraged some blind alleys for social science, including what I call ‘unrealistic realism’ and the futile search for eternal laws.

 · how counter trends, including rising awareness of evolutionary dynamics, systems models and complexity, have created new spaces for thinking about design